wp-plugins/secure-html5-video-player/readme.txt

 == Upgrade Notice ==

+= 3.11 =
+Fixed custom short code setting so that it can be properly set to something other than "video".
+Trimmed S3 setting strings to prevent a hard to track down key inconsistency that can arise from copy and pasting values.

 = 3.10 =
 Fixed Settings links in plugin list to prevent spilling over to other plugin items.